-Traditionally, when illness strikes in the Peruvian Amazon, the person to seek has been a curandero.
-Spanish for "healer," a curandero is a skilled practitioner and treats everything from bad luck to a bad back.
-The forest is the pharmacy.
-Knowledge of native roots, barks, flowers, leaves, is a centuries-old inheritance.
-With the advance of Western medicine, the ancient art of being a curandero is increasingly at risk of being forgotten.
-Curanderos remain a part of Peruvian culture.
-They practice in Latin America, Central America, and in parts of North America, where they are known by several different names.
+When illness strikes in the Peruvian Amazon, the person to seek out has traditionally been a curandero.
+Spanish for "healer," this skilled practitioner treats everything from bad luck to a bad back.
+The forest is his pharmacy.
+His knowledge of native roots, barks, flowers, leaves, is a centuries-old inheritance.
+It’s much more sophisticated than meets the eye—and unfortunately, with the advance of Western medicine, increasingly at risk of being forgotten.

-In a northern region of Peru called San Martin, a curandero named Rosendo has been exploring the bodily and spiritual effects of plant medicine for seven decades.
-Since the age of 12, he calls himself a curandero vegetalista.
-Today, in his mid-eighties, he is part psychiatrist, priest, and a vital part of the rural community.
-The physical toll of living in the densely forested hills—ranching and farming coffee, cocoa, and bananas—is intense.
-Rosendo often treats patients for muscle, joint, and bone pain and his patients aren't just local.
-People come from as far as Lima to ingest his concoctions of boiled leaves, roots, and bark.
-For severe infirmities, Rosendo will lead a one-on-one session called dietas, which includes drinking the woodsy tisanes.
-The treatments last up to a month or more and take place in a hut on his small mountain ranch.
-"The plant teaches you," Rosendo says.
+While they sometimes overlap, the curandero and the ayahuascero are not one and the same.
+In a northern region of Peru called San Martin, a curandero named Rosendo has been exploring the bodily and spiritual effects of plant medicine for around seven decades.
+And yet he refuses to use hallucinogens of any kind.

+He has been a curandero vegetalista, as he calls himself, since the age of 12.
+Now in his mid-eighties, he is part psychiatrist, part priest, and a vital part of the rural community.
+The physical toll of living in these densely forested hills—ranching and farming coffee, cocoa, and bananas—is intense, and Rosendo often treats patients for muscle, joint, and bone pain.
+His clientele isn’t just local, though.
+People come from as far away as Lima to ingest his concoctions of boiled leaves, roots, and bark.
+For severe infirmities, Rosendo will lead a one-on-one session called dietas, which calls for drinking these woodsy tisanes in sessions.
+The treatments last up to a month or more, and take place in a hut on his small mountain ranch.